 Become a digital nomad: a step-by-step plan

 Do you dream of becoming a digital nomad?
-Working abroad could affect your registration with the Netherlands Chamber of Commerce (KVK), your municipality and the Netherlands Tax Administration.
+Working remotely from abroad could affect your registration with the Netherlands Chamber of Commerce (KVK), your municipality and the Netherlands Tax Administration.
 Find out more with this step-by-step plan.

 This article assumes that you are already an entrepreneur in the Netherlands and you are registered in KVK’s Business Register.
 If you have not registered with KVK yet, find out how to register your business.